octamap/alpine-localizations/README.md

 This package helps you add localization support to your Alpine.js project by dynamically loading language files and providing a convenient `$t` magic property for translations.
 Just **0.9 KB** in total size

+## Breaking changes in V2
+Localizations files should now be named like this `en.json` instead of `en-US.json`

+This makes it a bit simpler to declare localizations for all variations of a language such as en-AU or en-GB

 ## 🛠️ **Usage**

 ### **1. Load Localization Files**

 `alpine-localizations` will automatically fetch the appropriate localization file based on the user's browser language (`navigator.language`).

-For example, if `navigator.language` is `en-US`, it will attempt to fetch:
+For example, if `navigator.language` is `en`, it will attempt to fetch:
 ```
-/localizations/en-US.json
+/localizations/en.json
 ```

 ### **2. Access Translations with `$t`**